 In an ordinary custody and visitation case, the court will look to the “status quo” for the family.
 Most often, one parent has been the primary care provider, managing appointments for the child and tasks of daily living, while the other parent has been the primary breadwinner.
 Frequently, the court will award primary custody to the primary care provider and set a visitation schedule for the other parent.
 The visitation schedule will be intended to allow for frequent, regular, contact, and can include overnight as well as daytime visits.

 For many families, a traditional schedule of alternate weekends and a midweek evening or overnight visitation can work.
 For others, these abrupt changes create new problems.
 The transitions between households, changes in daily routine, and new living arrangements can be overwhelming for a child with exceptional needs.
 These children can experience setbacks in their level of function and increased anxiety, leading to new problems for parents already facing a difficult time.
 Without knowing the exact impact a visitation arrangement will have on a child, it’s difficult for the court to accommodate these concerns when implementing a schedule.
+The court will rely on the best interests of the child standard in creating any visitation schedule.

 When a divorce case concerning a child with special needs is handled properly, you can achieve a good result for the entire family.
-Our attorneys help make the system work better for you by making sure the needs of your child are given priority.
-If you are considering a divorce, contact our firm today for experienced advocacy.
-Schedule a free initial phone consultation to discuss your options today.